develost/OLD_mywebsitegen/content/visibility-program.md

 {{ website.endCell() }}
 {{ website.cell('6','last') }}
 #Important
-After aplying to the visibility program send us an email to [info@develost.com](mailto:info@develost.com) with:
+After applying to the visibility program send us an email to [info@develost.com](mailto:info@develost.com) with:

 - visibility program as subject